-At present there are 15 AMS radiocarbon dates that relate to the Little John site that have been returned on 16 samples submitted to the Beta-Analytic laboratory in Florida; one bone sample had insufficient collagen to allow dating.
-The Figure above shows the accumulated dates from the East Lobe, while the Table below summarizes these AMS dates that range from the most recent past through the Holocene to the terminal Pleistocene, and further to what seems to be a Wisconsin Glacial Period Interstadial.
+At present there are 16 AMS radiocarbon dates that relate to the Little John site that have been returned on 16 samples submitted to the Beta-Analytic laboratory in Florida; one bone sample had insufficient collagen to allow dating.
+The Figure above shows the accumulated dates from the East Lobe, while the Table below summarizes all AMS dates that range from the most recent past through the Holocene to the terminal Pleistocene, and further to what seems to be a Wisconsin Glacial Period Interstadial.

-Figure 36.
+Figure 38.
 Culturally modified Bison spp. verterbrae remains in situ, loess below paleosol stratum, dated to 12020 radiocarbon years or c.
 14,000 calendar years before present.

 Most significantly a radio carbon sample on a vertebrae from Bison spp. recovered from the loess below the paleosol horizons in the East lobe has returned a date of 12020 +/- 70 radio carbon years, which calibrates to a calendrical date of between 14050 - 13720 years ago.
-Another sample from a Cervus spp. proximal innominate fragment from this same level was dated in 2010 and returned a date of 10960 +/- 30 radiocarbon years, which calibrates to a calendrical date of 12, 885 +/- 91.
+Another sample from a Cervus spp. proximal innominate fragment from this same level was dated in 2010 and returned a date of 10960 +/- 30 radiocarbon years, which calibrates to a calendrical date of 12, 885 +/- 91 and is statistically the same date as obtained on the Betula spp. wood sample analyzed in 2011 dated to 12,840 +/- 50 .
 Thus, the East lobe of the Little John site may contain one of the oldest human occupations known in Eastern Beringia (the lowest level at the Swan Point site has been dated by multiple radio carbon dates to circa 14,100) and certainly one of the oldest prehistoric sites in contemporary Canadian geography.

-Figure 37.
-Proximal Innominate (illium) of Wapitti dated to 10960 +/ 30 RCYBP - 12885 +/-91 Cal YBP from Loess below Paleosol, N13W02 - Fa 2006-41 (n.b. number in photo is field number)..
+Figure 39.
+Proximal Innominate (illium) of Wapitti dated to 10960 +/\ 30 RCYBP - 12885 +/- 91 Cal YBP from Loess below Paleosol, N13W02 - Fa 2006-41 (n.b. number in photo is field number)..